 Note: Prerequisites, restrictions and limitations may apply to courses in Groups B and C as shown in the BA Schedule.
 Details can be seen in the Course Catalogue section.

 The Degree of Master of Social Work (Applied) (MSW(App))

-See also General Course and Examination Regulations Note: No new students will be admitted to this qualification in 2011.
+Note: No new students will be admitted to this qualification in 2012.